Get

 Are British Shorthairs Destructive?

 British Shorthairs aren’t particularly destructive.
 They tend to be more laid back than other felines.
-They spend a lot of their time sleeping and less time running around.
-However, they will run and play, as well as scratch, so they may destroy furniture or other belongings if you don’t provide them with the right outlets for these needs.
+They spend a lot of their time sleeping and not so much playing around.
+However, they will have their mad moments and run and play, as well as scratch, so they may destroy furniture or other belongings if you don’t provide them with the right outlets for these needs.

 Furthermore, different cats have different temperaments, and some British Shorthairs may be more destructive than others.
 Kittens are more active than other cats, so it isn’t odd for many kittens to be more destructive.
 However, they are also relatively small, so the amount of destruction they can accomplish is minimal.